Hello, and welcome to my website, please be aware that my site is presently under construction.

 I was born and reside in Townsville, Australia's largest regional tropical city with a population of around 250,000 people.
 Townsville is a thriving coastal city and port and is well-known as the un-official capital of Northern Queensland.

-I am a former hospital trained RN, and QNPWS Ranger based in Townsville at Cape Pallarenda and Town Common Environmental Park, being the first female field ranger at the Town Common, and experienced QNPWS Animal Attendant/Assisting in Macropod Reproductive Research - at the QNPWS captive bird, mammal - (mainly Macropods) and reptile collection formerly held at Marlowe Street.
-Had also undertaken a number of modules/subjects in Certificate of Horticultural Practices (Botany, Plant ID, Culture, Propagation, Weeds, Pests, Diseases, etc). mostly with Honours & a Credit in 1993 as I had previous experience in the Trade (Landscaping on numerous projects - including the Lakes Project, permanent gardener,Wholesale Nursery, Paving & concreting - Ganger - Townsville City Council, etc) many modules were "hands-on" and not theory.
+I am a former hospital trained RN, and QNPWS Ranger based in Townsville at Cape Pallarenda and Town Common Environmental Park, being the first female field ranger at the Town Common, experienced QNPWS Animal Attendant/Assisting in Macropod Reproductive Research - at the QNPWS captive bird, mammal - (mainly Macropods) and reptile collection formerly held at Marlowe Street.
+Had also undertaken a number of modules/subjects in Certificate of Horticultural Practices (Botany, Plant ID, Culture, Propagation, Weeds, Pests, Diseases, etc). mostly with Honours as I had previous experience in the Trade (Landscaping on numerous projects - including the Lakes Project, permanent gardener,Wholesale Nursery, Paving & concreting - Ganger - Townsville City Council, etc) many modules were "hands-on" and not theory; and later 1st year in Biology.

 I have a special interest in Phytochemicals & ED's (Endocrine Disrupting Chemicals AKA: Hormone Disruptors in all species.